cypress-io/cypress/npm/vite-plugin-cypress-esm/README.md

 ## Troubleshooting

 This is an **_Alpha_** release, meaning there a very likely bugs in the implementation and it is expected that you will encounter issues.
-We appreciate any bug reports once you have performed the troubleshooting process below
+We appreciate any bug reports once you have performed the troubleshooting process below.

 If you encounter issues:
 1. Ensure you're using the very latest version of this Plugin and Cypress